-However education is the best preparation for a psychometric test as there is always a basic mental arithmetic component.
+However, practice is the best preparation for a psychometric test as there is always a basic mental arithmetic component.

 It is essential that the material on which you practice is similar to the questions which occur in the real test.
-The employer should have sent you a description of the test with examples of the types of question which comprise the real test.
+The employer will ideally have sent you a description of the test with examples of the types of questions which make up the real test.
 Study these examples carefully.

-Two types of practice should be undertaken if the maximum benefit is to be gained
+Two types of practice should be undertaken if the maximum benefit is to be gained.

-- 1. Practice without time constraint and in an informal relaxed situation.
-The aim of this kind of practice is that you realise the demands of the questions, understand how to approach them and gain speed and confidence in your ability to answer them - 2.
-Practice on realistic questions against strict time constraint and under realistic test conditions.
+Practice without time constraint and in an informal relaxed situation.
+The aim of this is for you to realise the demands of the questions, understand how to approach them and gain speed and confidence in your ability to answer them.

+Practice on realistic questions against strict time constraints and under realistic test conditions.
 Ideally you should practice on mock tests.
 The aim of this type of practice is that you get used to answering the questions under the time constraints and conditions of the test.
 It helps you to avoid mistakes which result from the pressure of the situation.